Growing Turnips, Planting Turnips, How to Grow Turnips

 Best Turnip Varieties

-Two varieties most often recommended by avid gardeners who are experienced at growing turnips are Tokyo Cross Hybrid and Purple Globe.
+Two varieties most often recommended by avid gardeners who are experienced at planting turnips are Tokyo Cross Hybrid and Purple Globe.

 Tokyo Cross does best as a fall crop and matures in a quick 35 days.